cloudrac3r/plymouth-theme-crosscode/README.md

 You only need to do this once and it will stay installed.
 To update an existing installation on Immutable Fedora, you need to run this command:

     sudo rpm-ostree install ~/rpmbuild/RPMS/x86_64/plymouth-theme-crosscode-INSERT_NEW_VERSION_NUMBER.rpm --uninstall plymouth-theme-crosscode

+## Enable

+    sudo plymouth-set-default-theme crosscode

+This will update /etc/plymouth/plymouthd.conf with your selection.